jcondor98/statistics/docs/thesis/thesis.md

 ## Implementations and practical use

+In this section we will explore how ARMA models can be used in practice.
+We will give some example implementations, and we will also see how modern and widely used cybersecurity solution can make use of them.
+A particular focus will be dedicated to the EWMA-based models, which are the most simple yet powerful ARMA model to use.

 ### EWMA example implementation

 In order to understand how EWMA can work in a practical application, we give a